quinlan-lab/applied-computational-genomics/README.md

 - Online introduction to Linux (TBD)
 - Need to put together a homogenous computing environment for the students to use

+# Other ideas
+- Lecture on the history of computational biology - with a focus on genomics.

 # Syllabus
 - **Lecture 1 (Tu Jan 10; Quinlan): What is a genome?**
     - Focus on the human genome